 |April 2020||- In connection with the move to the new museum facility, the foundation’s title is changed to ‘SOMPO Fine Art Foundation’.|

 The foundation provides awards and hosts public competitions, aiming to support the activities of emerging artists and contribute to development of the arts in Japan.

 (1) Sompo Museum of Art Award

 The Sompo Museum of Art Award was established in 1977 to stimulate creative activities amongst new artists and inspire new life in the Japanese art scene, and thus help to ensure a level of artistic achievement that compares favorably with the rest of the world.
 The foundation’s grants provide prize money and certificates to winners.

 (2) FACE (Public Competition)

 The ‘Seiji Togo Memorial Museum Grand Prix Award’ for established artists, and the ‘Outstanding Rising Artists Award’ designed to support new artists, were created in 1977.
 Exhibitions for both of these awards were then held over the following years.

-FACE, a competition open to the general public, was created in 2012 after the foundation’s shift to become a public interest incorporated foundation.
+FACE, an open-call competition open to the public at large, was created in 2012 after the foundation’s shift to become a public interest incorporated foundation.
 The new competition had the aim of both continuing and expanding the support that the foundation had provided to artists over the previous 35 years.